PSModule/GitHub-Script/README.md

 ### Examples

-#### Example 1: Run a script that uses the GitHub PowerShell module.
+#### Example 1: Run a script that uses the GitHub PowerShell module

 Run a script that uses the GitHub PowerShell module.
 This example runs a non-authenticated script that gets the GitHub Zen message.